andrew/ultimate-awesome/README.md

 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [awesome-ntnu](https://github.com/michaelmcmillan/awesome-ntnu) - A curated list of awesome projects by NTNU students.
 - [Computer-Vision-Guide](https://github.com/mikeroyal/Computer-Vision-Guide) - Computer Vision Guide .
+- [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.